-VanBeuge’s research interests include cancer survivorship, interprofessional collaboration, health care policy, endocrinology, and health promotion.
+Dr. Susan VanBeuge is an associate professor-in-residence, teaching in the family nurse practitioner and Doctor of Nursing Practice (DNP) programs.
+Her research interests include cancer survivorship, interprofessional collaboration, health care policy, endocrinology, and health promotion.
 Her doctoral project investigated cancer survivorship and the continuing needs of survivors after treatment is completed.
-She recently completed a study funded by the Health Resources and Services Administration in the area of interprofessional collaboration (IPE) through the National Geriatric Education Consortium.
+She completed a study funded by the Health Resources and Services Administration in the area of interprofessional collaboration (IPE) through the National Geriatric Education Consortium.
 This work translated into published research and workgroups created on campus to integrate IPE into curriculums for nursing, dentistry, social work, psychology, and physical therapy.
-VanBeuge is currently working with the UNLV School of Engineering to deliver online education within the Science Technology Engineering and Math (STEM) disciplines for graduate students.
+Dr. VanBeuge completed a National Science Foundation grant with the School of Engineering to deliver online education within the Science Technology Engineering and Math (STEM) disciplines for graduate students.

-VanBeuge’s work has appeared in peer-reviewed journals and other publications, and she has presented research findings about topics related to clinical areas in endocrinology, interprofessional collaboration, and health care policy during national conferences and meetings.
+Other work by Dr. VanBeuge has appeared in peer-reviewed journals and other publications, and she has presented research findings about topics related to clinical areas in endocrinology, interprofessional collaboration, and health care policy during national conferences and meetings.